 Mysterious Mercury – key to understanding Solar System formation

 Mercury is a poorly explored planet.
-So far, only two spacecraft have visited the planet: NASA's Mariner 10, which flew past three times in 1974–5 and returned the first close-up images of the planet, and NASA's MESSENGER spacecraft, which performed three flybys (two in 2008 and one in 2009) before entering orbit around the planet in March 2011.
+So far, only two spacecraft have visited the planet: NASA's Mariner 10, which flew past three times in 1974–5 and returned the first close-up images of the planet, and NASA's MESSENGER spacecraft, which performed three flybys (two in 2008 and one in 2009) and then studied the planet from orbit between March 2011 and April 2015.
 The information obtained when BepiColombo arrives will throw light not only on the composition and history of Mercury, but also on the history and formation of the inner planets in general, including Earth.

 Two spacecraft to provide a comprehensive view of the smallest planet

-The science mission will consist of two separate spacecraft that will orbit the planet.
-ESA is building one of the main spacecraft, the Mercury Planetary Orbiter (MPO), and the Institute of Space and Astronautical Science (ISAS) at the Japan Aerospace Exploration Agency (JAXA) will contribute the other, the Mercury Magnetospheric Orbiter (MMO).
+BepiColombo's science mission consists of two separate spacecraft that will orbit the planet.
+ESA has built one of the main spacecraft, the Mercury Planetary Orbiter (MPO), and the Institute of Space and Astronautical Science (ISAS) at the Japan Aerospace Exploration Agency (JAXA) has contributed the other, the Mercury Magnetospheric Orbiter (also referred to as Mio).

-The MPO will study the surface and internal composition of the planet, and the MMO will study Mercury's magnetosphere, that is, the region of space around the planet that is influenced by its magnetic field.
+The MPO will study the surface and internal composition of the planet, and Mio will study Mercury's magnetosphere, that is, the region of space around the planet that is influenced by its magnetic field.

-For launch and the journey to Mercury, the MPO and the MMO will be carried as part of the Mercury Composite Spacecraft (MCS).
-The MCS comprises, in addition to the two orbiters, the Mercury Transfer Module (MTM), which provides solar-electric propulsion and all services not required in Mercury orbit, and the MMO Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for the MMO.
-ESA is building the MTM and the MOSIF.
+For launch and the journey to Mercury, the MPO and Mio are carried as part of the Mercury Composite Spacecraft (MCS).
+The MCS comprises, in addition to the two orbiters, the Mercury Transfer Module (MTM), which provides solar-electric propulsion and all services not required in Mercury orbit, and the Magnetospheric Orbiter Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for Mio.
+ESA built the MTM and the MOSIF.
 Shortly before Mercury orbit insertion, the MTM is jettisoned from the spacecraft stack.
-The MPO provides the MMO with the necessary resources and services until it is delivered into its mission orbit, when control is assumed by JAXA.
+The MPO provides Mio with the necessary resources and services until it is delivered into its mission orbit, when control is assumed by JAXA.

-The way the journey from Earth to Mercury will be carried out will also be a first.
-After launch into Earth-escape orbit, the MCS will undergo a near-Earth commissioning phase.
+The way the journey from Earth to Mercury is being carried out is also a first.
+After launch into Earth-escape orbit, the MCS underwent a near-Earth commissioning phase.
 Leaving Earth on its way to Mercury, the spacecraft must decelerate against the Sun's gravitational attraction, which increases as it approaches the Sun.
 This is in contrast to accelerating away from the Sun, as is the case with journeys to the outer Solar System.
 In addition, the spacecraft orbital plane shall be changed to that of Mercury.
 BepiColombo will accomplish this deceleration and plane change by making clever use of the gravity of the Earth, Venus and Mercury itself, and by using solar-electric propulsion (SEP).
 ESA's technology mission, SMART-1, has demonstrated this innovative combination of low-thrust space propulsion and gravity assist.

 When approaching Mercury, the spacecraft will use the planet's gravity in combination with conventional bipropellant thrusters to insert itself into a polar orbit.
 A special 'weak stability boundary' capture technique will be employed.
 This gives flexibility and is more robust against failures when compared to using the more traditional 'big kick', or single-burn capture, approach.
-The MMO will be released into its operational orbit, then the MOSIF will separate and the chemical propulsion system will bring the MPO to its lower orbit.
-The mission deployment sequence is schematically depicted in the figure.
+Mio will be released into its operational orbit, then the MOSIF will separate and the chemical propulsion system will bring the MPO to its lower orbit.
 Observations from orbit are scheduled to last for one Earth year, with a possible one-year extension.